 - SAAF is a seven-week culturally sensitive program for African American youth 10-14 and their parent/caregiver.

 - SAAF is a seven-week culturally sensitive program for youth 10-14 and their parent/caregiver.
 The program is intended universally for African American youth 10-14 and their parents/caregivers.
 Any family type is welcome including multiracial families.

 - SAAF program is grounded in social bonding and control theories.
 The program is designed to strengthen family attachment and reduce the likelihood of youth problem behaviors including substance use.

 - Families attend a two hour session over seven consecutive weeks.
-Parents meet together with a facilitator in the first hour, while youth meet with their own facilitator.
-In the second hour families come back together.
+Parents meet together with a facilitator in the first hour, while youth meet with their own facilitator concurrently.
+In the second hour families come back together for a family session.